jtonglet/Numerical-Hybrid-QA-Literature/README.md

 # Numerical Hybrid QA Literature

-A curated list of Numerical Hybrid (Table-Text) Question Answering papers and their implementation
+A curated list of Numerical Hybrid (Table-Text) Question Answering papers and their implementation.
+Feel free to contribute by adding more papers to the list.

 | Year | Title | Venue | Paper | Code |
 | --- | --- |  --- |  --- | --- |